-On April 26, 2024, the US EPA published a final maximum contaminant level (MCL) of 4 ppt for PFOA.
-MCLs are enforceable regulatory requirements for water utilities to ensure that water above an MCL will not be delivered to customers.
-US EPA also published a final maximum contaminant level goal (MCLG) of zero for PFOA to recognize that there is no safe level of exposure to PFOA.
+On April 26, 2024, the US EPA published a final MCL of 4 parts per trillion (ppt) for PFOA in the Federal Register, making it effective on June 25, 2024.
+USEPA also published a final maximum contaminant level goal (MCLG) of zero for PFOA to recognize that there is no safe level of exposure to PFOA.

-GenX
+Testing for GenX

 In 2018, Little Hocking learned that an additional chemical (known as GenX) from the DuPont/Chemours Washington Works plant had reached Little Hocking's wellfield.
 Chemours uses GenX as a replacement for PFOA.
 In March 2018, we advised users of the detection of GenX in the wellfield and explained what Little Hocking had been able to learn about the health risks that GenX may present.
-During 2022, testing continued to detect GenX in Little Hocking's wellfield.
+During 2024, testing continued to detect GenX in Little Hocking's wellfield.
 Similar to the reporting limit for PFOA, in May 2022, Chemours directed the laboratory to report concentrations at a reporting limit of 2 ppt instead of 10 ppt.
 The GAC plant filtered water from our wellfield so the concentration of GenX in our water is below the Method 537.1 reporting limits of 2 ppt as it enters Little Hocking's distribution system.
 This is despite the fact that the wellfield levels of GenX (before the water enters the GAC system) have increased over ten-fold since its initial detection.